DataDog/hiring-engineers/answers.md

 ![Tags on the Host Map](screenshots/host_tags_host_map.png)

-Tags can also be managed on the Infrastructure List by clicking the **Update Host Tags** button.
-This is useful if you need to update the tags on a host that is down, and therefore not appearing on the Host Map:
+I discovered that tags can also be managed on the Infrastructure List by clicking the **Update Host Tags** button.
+I was able to set tags on hosts that were offline here.

 ![Tags on the Infrastructure List](screenshots/host_tags_infrastructure_list.png)

 ### Installing a Database Integration

-I installed Postgres on my `testbox` host and installed the Postgres integration using the setup instructions provided in the Integrations section of the Datadog app.
-Side note:
-The "Generate Password" link was really cool.
+I installed Postgres on my `testbox` host and installed the Postgres integration using the setup instructions provided in the Integrations section of the Datadog app. _Side note: The inline "Generate Password" link was really cool._

 After restarting my agent, I confirmed the integration was working: